 Different masters degrees have different purposes.
-At the masters level, it's not enough to say: I want to study psychology.
-Or, I want to learn more about computers.
-Instead, graduate students need to have a career goal in mind, and choose the appropriate degree track.
+Graduate students need to have a career goal in mind, and choose the appropriate degree track.

-According to the US Census Bureau, professionals with a masters degree earn about $8,000 more, per year, than professionals with just a bachelor degree.
+- Increased Earning Potential- According to the US Census Bureau, professionals with a masters degree earn about $8,000 more, per year, than professionals with just a bachelor degree .
 In other words, a bachelor degree that costs $25,000 pays for itself in about 3 years, and generates nearly a quarter of a million dollars, over the course of one's career.
 Some masters degrees — like MBAs or science and teachnology-related programs — are even more lucrative.

-If your bachelor degree comes from a small or lesser-known school, you may be tired of defending your qualifications.
+- Opportunity for School Upgrade- If your bachelor degree comes from a small or lesser-known school, you may be tired of defending your qualifications.
 After all, you don't need to graduate from Harvard in order to be good at your work.
 Nevertheless, popular college names really do stand out on a résumé.
 Going after a masters degree allows you to explore some of the name brand schools you skipped over during your undergraduate search.
-Once you have your degree, you can say that you went to school at Drexel, UMASS, Boston University, or Arizona State University.
-(Many schools like these now offer online masters programs.)
-And more employers will look favorably on your résumé.

-If your bachelor degree represents a non-specific area of study — like liberal arts or even communications — you can improve your job prospects by adding a masters degree that demonstrates your current, focused skills.
+- Opportunity to Sharpen/Change Your Career Focus- If your bachelor degree represents a non-specific area of study — like liberal arts or even communications — you can improve your job prospects by adding a masters degree that demonstrates your current, focused skills.
 You can also use a masters degree to enter a completely new field.
 Most masters programs will accept a professional student, even if he or she holds an unrelated, undergraduate degree.
-And in some programs — like MBAs — admissions committees actually prefer to welcome grad students who bring diverse backgrounds.

 An MBA is a type of masters degree that is designed for business students.
 MBA stands for "masters of business administration."
 Like other masters degrees, MBA programs only admit students who have already completed a bachelor degree.